 The Maroon-Snowmass trail ascends steeply through aspen and spruce forest for 0.6 miles to Minnehaha Gulch.
 Breaks in the trees along the lower section of the climb provide nice views of the Maroon Bells, Crater Lake and the West Maroon Valley.
 As you gain elevation the trees thin and great views open to the west across Minnehaha Gulch to the Sleeping Sexton and North Maroon Peak.

-The initial ascent is along the northeast side of the the gulch, a deep ravine channeling a stream.
-At 2.9 miles the path rock hops across the stream to the southwest side of the gulch.
+The initial ascent is along the east side of the gulch, a deep ravine channeling a stream.
+At 2.9 miles the path rock hops across the stream to the west side of the gulch.
 Beyond the crossing the trail climbs a hillside through pretty meadows and downed trees, toppled by avalanche activity.
 The meadows offer wonderful panoramas of North Maroon Peak to the southwest and Pyramid Peak to the southeast.